ghumphr/ghumphr/README.md

 # About Me

 My name is Geoff.
-I am a nontraditional student and a veteran with a background in logicistics and data science.
+I am a nontraditional student and a veteran with a background in logistics and data science.
 I was born way out in the country in rural Pennsylvania.
 I am something of a tech nomad.
 I am a fifth generation American and an Alaska resident, but I am currently finishing my thesis and doing an internship in Omaha.
 For fun, I like fat tire biking, seeing new places, and going to dance clubs.
 I listen mainly to industrial music.
 I competed on the ballroom team at Harvard University.
 I like trading futures, doing cybersecurity challenges, and exploring cutting edge data science.
 My research interests focus around zero-day discovery.
 I own property in Alaska and Nevada, and some of my favorite cities are Denver, Tampa, Chicago, and Austin.

 # How I Work Best